 Champlevé is an enamelling technique made by the process, in which cells are carved into the surface of a metal object, and filled with vitreous enamel.
 The recessions in metal is then fired until the enamel fills the cell, after cooling the surface of the object is polished.
-The uncarved portions of the original surface remain visible as a frame for the enamel designs.
+The un-carved portions of the original surface remain visible as a frame for the enamel designs.

 Some enamelist use the process of depleting two sheets of sterling silver with the use of heating to 800 degrees and dipping in a pickle bath, repeated time to create a fine silver surface.
 This allows the artist to fuse the two sheets together.
 The top sheet prior to fusing is saw pierced out in a desired design.
 Again the negative space is left to enamel.

-Here are a couple of excellent samples of champleve enamelist!
+And a couple of excellent samples of champleve enamelist!

-Gesine Garz’s work from Germany
+Gesine Garz’s Champleve work from Germany

 I just had a look at your website.
 Great stuff!
 I like your work too!

 Here is a bit about myself and my work, you can also see some of it on the British Society of Enamellers website: http://www.enamellers.org/garz.html